roge-rm/eightbuttonMIDIfootswitch/README.md

 - LOAD - load values from EEPROM
 - SAVE - save values to EEPROM (changes you make to settings will not be stored unless you press this)

 The menu should be straight forward to use.
-There are a couple of screens that have no back button (due to all eight buttons being used for something else), they will time out to the previous screen after a set limit (which can be edited in the DEF menu).
+There are a couple of screens that have no back button (due to all eight buttons being used for something else), they will time out to the previous screen after a set limit (which can be edited in the DEFaults menu).

 <img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180004.jpg width=200><img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180005.jpg width=200><img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180006.jpg width=200><br>
 <img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180007.jpg width=200><img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180008.jpg width=200><img src=https://raw.githubusercontent.com/hunked/eightbuttonMIDIfootswitch/master/images/screenshots/20190918-P9180009.jpg width=200><br>